 High voltage 69…authorized personnel only…

 In a bar…on the street…a furtive glance.
 But who is he, really?
-Perhaps just a mere phantom of your own personal opera?
+Perhaps just a mere phantom of her own personal opera?

-Is she in pursuit of a superhero, maybe?
-But superheroes are often distracted, with other, grander (!?), things on their minds.
+Is she in pursuit of a life-saving superhero?
+Ah, but superheroes are often distracted, with other, grander (!?), things on their minds.
 Or maybe they just want to go out alone on the balcony for a pensive smoke now and then…

 The march of progress continues along a southern section of Airport Road in Longmont, Colorado (as it does all along the entire Front Range).
 The constant drone of generators and the pop-pop-pop of the air guns as they relentlessly and ceaselessly drive nails into the wood framing…the sound of jobs…the sound of new homes in the making…the sound of a “healthy” economy.